-In recent years, ADOT and FHWA were developing design concept reports and environmental impact statements as part of the I-10 Corridor Improvement Study and I-17 Corridor Improvement Study.
-These studies looked at ways to add capacity, such as general purpose lanes, to both I-10 and I-17 in the Phoenix area.
+Recently, ADOT and FHWA were developing design concept reports and environmental impact statements as part of the I-10 Corridor Improvement Study and I-17 Corridor Improvement Study.
+These studies examined ways to add capacity, such as general purpose lanes, to both I-10 and I-17 in the Phoenix area.

-The two previous studies identified long-term improvements that would have required more funding than was available in the Regional Transportation Plan for either corridor.
+The two previous studies identified long-term improvements that would have required more funding than was available in the Regional Transportation Plan.
 However, the studies also identified a number of near-term improvements that will be carried forward and implemented by ADOT through a separate but parallel effort.

 ADOT and MAG agreed, and FHWA accepted, the decision to rescind the studies in 2012 after it was determined that separate studies may not result in the best overall plan and that many of the studies' recommendations were not prudent.
 It is important to note that many of the planning, engineering and environmental information from those studies will be folded into the new Corridor Master Plan.